calint/riscv/README.md

 intended for Cmod S7 from digilent.com

-runs at 50 MHz with most instructions execute in one cycle except branches and jumps which use two cycles
+runs at 50 MHz with most instructions executing in one cycle except branches and jumps which use two cycles due to creating a 'bubble' in the pipeline

 how-to with Vivado v2023.1: